pahle/ElderCare/README.md

 4. Run the application on an emulator or physical device.

 ## Usage
-After launching the application, use the bottom navigation to switch between the Articles, Health, and Profile sections.
+After launching the application, use the bottom navigation to switch between the Articles, Diagnose, and Profile sections.